nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

 Per **AdaRNN**’s official repo:

 - **Python >= 3.7**, pinned **PyTorch ~1.6.0** for best compatibility.
-- GPU acceleration recommended, but optional.
+- GPU acceleration recommended, though you can run CPU mode via `GPU: 0`.

 In **Qlib**, you can seamlessly adapt these with a Conda environment, ensuring consistent versions across both AdaRNN and Qlib.